syzen08/excelmaplink/README.md

 ```
 this will update the translation files and open Linguist.

-Once you're done, just close Linguist and it will generate the .qm binaries.
+once you're done, save and close Linguist and it will generate the .qm binaries.

 make sure to run
 ```